 AI scans could spot signs of Parkinson's disease years before diagnosis: Study

+The study published in the journal Neurology, researchers were able to demonstrate how disease-related markers were identified years before clinical diagnosis.

-SAN FRANSCISCO: Researchers have confirmed that eye scans powered by artificial intelligence (AI) could detect Parkinson's disease years before people have symptoms, a new study has shown.
+SAN FRANCISCO: Researchers have confirmed that eye scans powered by artificial intelligence (AI) could detect Parkinson's disease years before people have symptoms, a new study has shown.

 According to the study published in the journal Neurology, researchers were able to demonstrate how disease-related markers were identified years before clinical diagnosis.